 Best of all, they’re slip-ons, making them easy to pull on in a sudden downpour.
 Once the storm has passed, the zipper and snap ankles allow you to remove them hassle-free.

 - Not the most breathable

 While hiking can be strenuous, there’s no reason to feel bogged down by your gear with every step.
-For guys who want to feel as light as a feather on the trail, check out The North Face Hydrenaline Wind Pant.
-At just over 11 oz, these ultralight wind pants offer hikers a relaxed fit and water-repellent DWR finish.
+For guys who want to feel as light as a feather on the trail, check out The North Face Paramount Active Pants.
+At just 10.4 oz, these ultralight wind pants offer hikers a relaxed fit and water-repellent DWR finish.